-Recommended dosages range from 50 mg to 300 mg daily.
-Tramadol is also indicated for use in veterinary medicine.
-It’s used to treat pain from surgery, illness and injury in dogs, cats, rabbits, marsupials, and rodents including flying squirrels, rats, guinea pigs, ferrets and raccoons.
+Tramadol is available in immediate release tablets of 50 mg, extended-release tablets of 100, 200, and 300 mg and capsules of 100, 200, 300 mg.
+Furthermore, recommended dosages range from 50 mg to 300 mg daily.
+Also, tramadol is also available for use in veterinarian medicine.
+Frequently, doctors prescribe it to treat pain from surgery, illness, and injury in dogs, cats, rabbits, marsupials, and rodents including flying squirrels, rats, guinea pigs, ferrets, and raccoons.

 Is Tramadol a narcotic and is it addictive?